The Cannabidiol-Arthritis Connection

 Even more exciting, beyond the improvements to the quality of life reported in this 2006 study, a study published in the journal Rheumatology found that CBD oil treatments also might reduce the disease’s progression.
 In their small study of 56 people, they discovered that those being treated with CBD had greatly reduced symptoms compared to those being treated with a placebo.
 This discovery hopefully will encourage larger scale clinical trials.

-Since we launched our CBD balm, we have heard from many of our customers that it's
+Since we launched our CBD balm, we have heard from many of our customers that it's helpful in reducing swelling and joint pain.
+The combination of CBD and botanicals works to decrease arthritis inflammation, allowing for a better range of motion and quality of life.

 Other Natural Alternatives